Should Bias be Eliminated? A General Framework to Use Bias for OOD Generalization: Introduction

 \section{Introduction}

-A widely used example of data bias is the “cow vs. camel classification” problem.
-As illustrated in Figure~\ref{fig:top}(a), models trained on imbalanced datasets often rely on the biased background features for prediction.
+A widely used example of data bias is the ``cow vs.\ camel classification'' problem.
+As illustrated in Figure~\ref{fig:top}(a), models trained on imbalanced datasets may rely on biased background features for prediction.
 Specifically, cows are typically photographed in grassy fields, while camels appear in desert settings.
 Consequently, the model may mistakenly learn to associate the background context, rather than the animal itself, with the class label.
-From a causal perspective, this issue arises due to spurious correlations, where the background acts as a confounding variable influencing both the images and the associated label, as shown in Figure~\ref{fig:top}(b).
+From a causal perspective, this issue arises from spurious correlations, where the background acts as a confounding variable influencing both the images and the associated label, as shown in Figure~\ref{fig:top}(b).

-Most existing methods identify data bias as the key challenge in predicting unseen out-of-distribution (OOD) images and thus learn invariant representations to eliminate its influence.
-For instance, Invariant Risk Minimization (IRM)~\cite{irm} aims to learn a representation that supports a single classifier across all domains.
-Domain Adversarial Neural Networks (DANN)~\cite{dann} employ adversarial learning to encourage domain-invariant representations.
-Similarly, Self-Training~\cite{lee2013pseudo} improves generalization by generating pseudo-labels for target domain data based on learned invariant predictions.
-Some de-bias methods~\cite{qi2020two} leverage causal inference techniques, such as the back-door and front-door rules, to discover true causal relationships from spurious correlations.
-More discussions on related work can be found in Appendix A.

-The core assumption of these methods is that biased features are uninformative, and only features invariant across different domains should be transferred.
-In this paper, we challenge this assumption and raise a critical question: \emph{Should bias always be eliminated?} We provide an intuitive motivation for this question in part (c) of Figure~\ref{fig:top}.
-As humans, when classifying an image with ambiguous content as either a cow or a camel, we often rely on contextual background cues to make an educated guess.
-This intuitively suggests that, rather than being entirely detrimental, in some scenarios, the bias derived from background information can sometimes serve as a useful reference in prediction.
-Mathematically, it indicates that the domain-specific (biased) features and the prediction target are conditionally dependent given the invariant content, which conflicts with the assumption of uninformative bias in invariant representation learning.
+Most OOD generalization methods, such as IRM~\citep{irm}, DANN~\citep{dann}, and Self-Training~\citep{lee2013pseudo}, regard data bias as the primary obstacle and therefore aim to learn domain-invariant representations (see~\cref{related_work} for further discussion).
+The core assumption of these methods is that biased features are uninformative and that only invariant features should be transferred.
+As illustrated in Figure~\ref{fig:top}(c), when an image is ambiguous (e.g., cow vs. camel), humans often rely on background context to make an educated guess.
+This intuitively suggests that, rather than being entirely detrimental, in some scenarios, the bias derived from background information can serve as a useful reference in the prediction process.